bplmaps/lmec-main-site/content/about/press-releases/new-exhibition-building-blocks-boston-stories-from-urban-atlases-opens-at-leventhal-map-education-center-january-13-2023-1.md

 #### Education and Public Access

 _Building Blocks_ will feature a variety of ways for young people, educators, and families to explore everyday life in Boston a century ago.
 Window nooks geared to young people will feature activities such as a matching game identifying the shapes of locations in the atlases (such as the vanished South End baseball grounds) with photos of those same places.
-Young people and families can also follow the story of Florida Ruffin Ridley and her life as a young, Black Bostonian teacher, activist and writer at the turn of the 20th century.
+Young people and families can also follow the story of Florida Ruffin Ridley and her life as a young, Black Bostonian teacher, activist and writer at the turn of the twentieth century.
 Ridley’s story connects with many of the larger themes in the exhibition and highlights many locations of importance to Boston’s Black community at that time.

 #### Community Events